Recently, I helped with the prepress work for Meow the Infinite

 #2: Presses have operational latency that requires inserting delays into the pipeline.

-Much like GPUs have stages of processing that cannot proceed under earlier stages have completed, presses do too.
+Much like GPUs have stages of processing that cannot proceed until earlier stages have completed, presses do too.
 For example, heat-set inks like the kind used in web offset presses must be heated

 for a specific amount of time in order to set, and the paper cannot be manipulated until it does.